backend-development/rails-example-security/README.md

 try to use `nonce` to get the (good) inline script to work again.

 which settings to you need in rails?

+### What else should you do?

+Which other security problems can you spot, and how can you fix them?
+Add your list right here: